Azure-Samples/active-directory-dotnet-v1-to-v2/TokenCacheMigration/README.md

 # Token cache migration

-This solution shows the token cache customization for .NET desktop applications to share the Single Sign On (SSO) state between:
+This solution shows how to customize token cache serialization in a .NET desktop application so that it shares the Single Sign On (SSO) state between:

 - [ADAL.NET](https://aka.ms/adalnet) V3.x applications
 - [ADAL.NET V4.x](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/changes-adalnet-4.0-preview) applications